Starcounter/Docs/docs/guides/transactions/running-background-jobs.md

 ## Introduction

-Code that is provded via Starcounter API (transactions, SQL, request/response handling, Web sockets handling, etc.) should execute in a special context.
+Code that is provided via Starcounter API (transactions, SQL, request/response handling, Web sockets handling, etc.) should execute in a special context.
 Such context is already given inside the `Main()` function, view-model handles and handlers (for example, `Handle.GET`).
 In other situations, like in separately created background .NET threads or tasks, to be able to execute Starcounter code, one should schedule it using `Scheduling.RunTask()`.

 Example of running a background job and accessing database periodically: